FarronF/limerick-council-meetings/meetings/2014/10/20-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting - Metropolitan District of Limerick - 15th September 2014.md

 The Meetings Administrator pointed out that three clear days is laid down in

-legislation and could not be changed.---
+legislation and could not be changed.
+---
 On the proposal of Councillor Prendiville, seconded by Councillor Byrne, it was

 agreed that each Member could submit 2 Notices of Motion and 3 Question for each